 Step #2: Sand With a Fine-Grit Sandpaper

 After the sealer has been removed, it’s time to start sanding.
-Start with fine-grit sandpaper and work your way up to a medium or coarse grit if necessary.
+I suggest starting with fine-grit sandpaper and work your way up to a medium or coarse grit if necessary.
 The goal here is not to remove all of the sealers but rather to create a smooth, even surface for the primer and paint to adhere to.

 Interesting Read: What Grit of Sandpaper Should You Use Before Painting Wood?